Pain assessment in non-verbal patients — knowing when they're hurting

 Advocating for Pain Treatment

-Pain management is important for quality of life.
+Your parent deserves to be comfortable, and if the current pain management is not working, say so directly and ask for adjustments.
 Your parent deserves to be comfortable.
 If you believe your parent is in pain, bring it up.
 Don't assume doctors will address it automatically.

 Work with the healthcare team to identify the cause of the pain and to find treatments that help.
 This might involve physical therapy, medications, positioning strategies, or other interventions.
 Different types of pain respond to different treatments.